 On a wet October 29th 25296 was involved in a heavy shunting accident at Blackburn.
 Several wagons were derailed, a 12 ton van No. B762075 was heavily damaged, breaking a buffer on the No.1 end of 25296 and coming to rest against the cab front causing superficial damage.
 The locomotive was not derailed and was fortunate to have come away virtually unscathed.

-On March 23rd 25296 failed at Hereford with the 15.02 parcels again, the station pilot 08668 removing the train from the mainline as no replacement was immediately available.
+On March 23rd whilst attaching extra vans 25296 failed at Hereford with the 15.02 Manchester - Bristol parcels, the station pilot 08668 removing the train from the mainline as no replacement was immediately available.

 On December 13th 25296 & 25268 were noted at Exeter with the tar tanks from Ellesmere Port.

-Over the Christmas break the only Class 25’s in South Wales were 25037, 25288 & 25906 stabled at Severn Tunnel Jct.
-The latter machine had been noted on 17th on an Ellesmere Port – Severn Tunnel Jct freight.
+Over the Christmas break the only Class 25s in South Wales were 25037, 25288 & 25906 stabled at Severn Tunnel Junction.
+The latter machine had been noted on 17th on an Ellesmere Port Severn Tunnel Junction freight.

 The final passenger working for 25296 was also in the north-west on February 7th 1986 working the 22.47 Crewe - Blackpool North forward from Preston.